sjmayotte/route53-dynamic-dns/docs/config/env.md

     UPDATE_FREQUENCY        integer     default: `60000 (1m)` - Interval in Milliseconds to check if Public IP has changed; ex: 60000 (which is every minute)
     IPCHECKER               string      default: `ifconfig.co` - Public IP checker service. 'ifconfig.co' or 'ipify.org'.
 See note below for 'opendns'
     LOG_TO_STDOUT           boolean     Case sensative, default: `false` - Flag to set log to STDOUT rather than to the application log file.
+    TZ                      string      Timezone for docker container and logs.
+See [List of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones),  ex: "America/New_York"

 For help setting up IAM user access see [AWS Javascript SDK - Getting Started](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-nodejs.html).